 In Singapore, the pro-business laws and regulations tend to give dealers the advantage in “defining” the terms and conditions of the warranty in Singapore.

-This driving in Singapore guide explains the typical coverage of car warranty in Singapore, and the caveats and even traps in the terms and conditions of most Singapore car warranty policies.
+This Driving in Singapore guide explains the typical coverage of car warranty in Singapore and the caveats and even traps in the terms and conditions of most Singapore car warranty policies.

-Car warranty coverage in Singapore: it’s more complicated than you thought
+Warranty coverage in Singapore: it's more complicated than you thought

 If you think car warranty from all car dealers in Singapore is identical, then you are wrong, deadly wrong.

 Singapore does not have regulations on compulsory coverage of car warranties except the 3rd party coverage.
 It is up to the market (and eventually the car dealer) to “offer”.

 On the bright side, this creates some sort of competition among car dealers.
 Some of them may offer better warranty coverage to attract new customers.

 But on the dark side, car dealers may use exaggerated words or fine print to mislead car buyers.
 The lemon law, section 12A-12F of the Consumer Protection (Fair Trading) Act (CPFTA), is not a strong weapon for car buyers when disputes on car warranties arise.

 In Singapore, there is NO standard (or basic or compulsory) coverage of car warranty: